odalomba/Omari-Cybersecurity-Portfolio/VLAN-Segmentation-Lab/README.md

 <p>
 This project demonstrates VLAN-based network segmentation using pfSense and Proxmox VE to separate client, server, and management traffic.
-The goal was to enforce <strong>least-privilege access</strong>, prevent lateral movement, and validate firewall controls through real testing.
+The goal was to enforce least-privilege access, prevent lateral movement, and validate firewall controls through real testing.
 </p>